metin/ProAngularJS-Repo/README.md

     .
 You can override and extend behavior in a child controller .
 Data modified in a child controller scope does not affect the parent scope.
     .
 Data modified in a child controller by behavior defined in the parent scope affects the parent scope.
+    .
+Because of prototype inheritance, if instead of defining a property on the scope, you define an object, you will prevent local variables creation associated with each of the child scopes:
+        $scope.dataValue = 'hello'; // This will create a local variable, and eventually will lead to desync
+                                    // between parent and child scope data

+        $scope.data = { dataValue : 'hello'}; // This will prevent desync, so that's the way to go.

 # Examples